-Baby Is A Very Active Little Dog
+Baby Is a Very Active Little Dog

 Baby Doesn't Feel Well Today

-Baby's Attempt To Climb The Stairs
+Baby's Attempt to Climb the Stairs

 I put up a screen in front of the stairs so Baby couldn't follow me.
-She figured a way to get around the screen, and made a vain attempt to go up the stairs.
+She figured a way to get around the screen and made a vain attempt to go up the stairs.
 Usually, she runs very fast up and down these stairs, but not now.

 What Are My Choices?

-1. I could have her see a Neurologist for further evaluation
+1. I could have her see a neurologist for further evaluation.

-2. I could take her to a Veterinary Chiropractor
+2. I could take her to a veterinary chiropractor.

-3. We could try Acupuncture
+3. We could try acupuncture.

-4. I could keep her in a dog crate, or closely confined
+4. I could keep her in a dog crate, or closely confined.

 I have to do a lot of thinking about my options.
 I know that if I don’t become proactive about this problem, it probably will occur again.
-If there is anyone reading this, and you have had a similar experience with your dog, I am open for any advice you may give me.
+If there is anyone reading this, and you have had a similar experience with your dog, I am open to any advice you may give me.

-An Update On Baby's Canine Intervertebral Disc Disease
+An Update on Baby's Canine Intervertebral Disc Disease

 For now, we seem to have this problem under control.

-Another Update On My Dogs Back Problem
+Another Update on My Dog's Back Problem

 I am happy to report Baby has had no reoccurrence in about six months.
-I continue to limit her jumping on beds and the couches.
+I continue to limit her jumping on beds and couches.

 She continues to take the Glucosamine/Chondroitin Sulfate once a day, and I really think this medication has strengthened her back.